-Effective KPIs will keep your staff and company on track to achieve objectives, spot problems and opportunities and keep your projects in line with its core goals.
+Effective KPIs will keep your staff and company on track to achieve objectives, spot problems and opportunities and keep your projects in line with their core goals.

-Choose measures which best drive success and improve performance.
+Choose measures that best drive success and improve performance.
 Bear in mind that targets should be achievable to build confidence and improve morale.

 This is especially important for ensuring that people returning after an absence feel they are a productive part of their team.